tjntomas/appdemon-blink-app/README.md

   transition: Decimal or integer.
 Transition time from off to on in seconds.
   ````

-  To fire the event directly from Appdaemon,
+  To fire the event directly from Appdaemon, use these lines:

-  Use these lines:
   ````python
 event_data = {'entity_id': 'light.livingroom', 'count': 3, 'rgb_color': [255,200,100],
                 'on_duration': 0.6, 'off_duration' :0.8, 'min_brightness': 150